PSU-ICDS/icds_docs/docs/accounts/paid-resources.md

 ## Storage offerings

-Paid storage is available as group or archival storage.
+Paid storage is available as group or archive storage.

 **Group storage** is shared storage that is mounted on the cluster.
 This storage is intended for use with compute jobs